t-stammers/t-stammers.github.io/pages/about.md

 ---

-hi! i'm thomas mcquaid, an audio engineer and music producer based in london. i've decided that i wanted to create more things as part of my new years resolution for 2023, so up first is this little website!
+hi!

+my name is Tom Stammers and this is a project website for my sound engineering and production work.

-my professional site can be found at [thomasmcquaid.com](https://thomasmcquaid.com). it's a little bit more modern than here.
+my other site can be found at [tomstammers.co.uk](https://tomstammers.co.uk). it's pretty empty.

 {% include external_links.html %}